princello/TCRB_matching/README.md

 The code enables a comprehensive comparison and integration of 10X TCR sequencing data with Adaptive TRB sequencing data, emphasizing relevant T-cell receptor sequences and their characteristics.

 ---

-This summary provides an overview of the scripts and functions within the repository, streamlining users' understanding of the purpose and utility of the code.